By Ashira Lubkin, PhD

 Peer Reviewed

 A quick web search would suggest countless reasons to take fish oil, a supplement that Americans have fallen in love with.
-In 2012, fish oil, which is …
+In 2012, fish oil, which …

 By David Ruohoniemi